 Dubbed as Indonesia’s most complete museum.
 The National Museum Jakarta shows no signs of stopping its educational endeavor.
 It possesses wide arrays of collections covering the nation’s rich cultural and historical legacies.
-Here, visitors can have a closer look at every element contributes to the country’s high diversity.
+Here, visitors can have a closer look at every element that contributes to the country’s high diversity.

 The displays came from as early as the prehistoric period to the post-colonization era.
 Locals call it “Museum Gajah” or the elephant museum.
 Simply because there is an elephant statue in front of its establishment.
 The medium size bronze elephant sculpture is a gift from Siamese King Chulalongkorn.
-Given back then when Jakarta name is Batavia in 1871.
+Given back then when Jakarta’s name is Batavia in 1871.

 The small artificial elephant is only one of over 160,000 value objects showcased here.
 This cultural institution proudly shows case all masterpieces.
 It was all stored in its four-story Dutch-style building.
 There are 7 exhibition categories: Prehistoric, Hindu-Buddhist, Numismatic, and Heraldic.
 Even more there also ceramics, ethnographic, geographic to historic section.

-Its strategic location in Central Jakarta right in front of the monumental Monas.
-It seems also the reason visitors come to the National Museum Jakarta every day.
-At least 150 history buffs come in and out from the museum on weekdays.
+Its strategic location in central Jakarta right in front of the monumental Monas.
+It seems also the reason why the museum never short of visitors.
+At least 150 history buffs come in and out of the museum on weekdays.
 Just like any other tourism hotspots, the number can triple up on weekends.